Harprasad Das Jain College: History

-Established in 1942, this is the one of the oldest colleges of Bihar.
+Established in 1942, it is one of the oldest colleges of Bihar.
 It was founded by Adi Nath Trust which was formed by Har Prasad Das Jain.
 Earlier it was affiliated to Patna University but now it is affiliated colleges of Veer Kunwar Singh University.

+Campus

+The cricket ground is one of the best grounds of the town and is used by Jain College Team for practice and organising other Cricket tournaments and matches.
+The ground is also used for football, Hockey and Athletics.